the-anna-project/annad/doc/concept/connection.md

 it's dimensions can represent everything: space, time or even conceptional weights representing something like emotions.
 Information and behaviors are mapped onto the connection space.
-Here similarities between information, and similarities between behaviors can be calculated, because they are represented by connection paths.
-These connection paths consist of coordinates, which identify the connection path's location within the connection space.
+Here similarities between information, and similarities between behaviors can be calculated.
-Coordinates can be used to calculate distances to other coordinates in the surrounding area.
-Close connection paths can indicate some kind of similarity.

-In the connection space, information are represented by the coordinates of input sequences.
-Each vector, that is represented by coordinates, reflects a specific character of a specific input sequence.
-You can think of the joined coordinates of an input sequence as a drawn information path in the connection space.
-Information paths in the surrounding area are evidence of some kind of similarity.
-Over time the information paths are transformed when each dimension is pulling it's coordinates into their own direction.
-That way a balanced alignment is achieved that makes each information path unique and comparable against other information paths in the surrounding area.
-The same concept that applies to information paths also applies to behavior paths, but only on a different problem domain and in more complex structure.
-This is because information paths are represented by linear input sequences, and behavior paths are represented by CLG trees.
-Here behavior is mapped to an executable CLG tree, which coordinates are mapped onto the connection space.
-The relationship between an input sequence and a CLG tree that solved a problem for this input sequence creates the link between information and behavior.

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
-We see two different paths within the coordinate system.
-It doesn't matter if the paths are information or behavior paths.
-The same principle applies to both of these concepts.
-We see some peers which are pretty near to each other.
-We assume that a smaller distance is an indicator for common connection patterns which are aligned over time.
+We see two different connection paths within the connection space.
+Here some peers are pretty near to each other.
+We assume that a smaller distance is an indicator for common connection patterns which are aligned over time under the effect of pulling dimensions.

 ![connection space](image/connection_space.png)